 Action: Set up a shared folder or system where all ESG-related documents, KPIs, and policies are stored and updated quarterly.

-Realistic Score Expectations
+Realistic Improvement Expectations

 Conclusion